Better than The Fantasticks..

 On the Table

 I almost traded Space Ghost Fantastiqa, but I took it out for one last spin with a friend before I closed the deal...and I realized that I didn't want to let it go because it's a very neat, very unique entry into the deckbuilding sweepstakes.
 I think it adds a lot to the genre without overloading it, offering a real sense of questing, travel and development to the mix.
 It's not an engine builder, and it never really feels like it has that kind of churn that other deckbuilders often have.
 And I love the setting- it's fantasy, but more in line with The Wizard of Oz than The Lord of the Rings.
 The art is amazing too, because it's all actual artwork and not nerded-up, tacky ass crap.
 Pity about how they did the expansions though- more to ship them than it is to buy them, and they're pieced out into like nine or ten purchases.
-Review at NHS.
+Review is here.

 Been playing those new Treefrog games.
 I tend to forget that I actually do like Martin Wallace, even though his games will forever have that "almost but not quite" feeling.
 That said, I really like both of them.
 Onward to Venus has a shameful steampunk thing going on (apparently it's based on some comics I've never heard of) but the gameplay is really fun and very different.
 The geography is linear, which is interesting, and you can't just blow up people's shit.
 There has to be a "tension" tile.
 There's some other cool stuff in the design like these very specific crises that happen on each planet and some fun portage rules for ferrying your dudes between planets and dropping them down to take stuff over.
 Mythotopia is pretty much For A Few Acres of Snow for 2-4 players sans Halifax Hammer and with a loosely (and I mean very loosely) applied fantasy draping.
 It's good.
 I've heard folks complaining about the territory names, but I freakin' love them.
 I haven't seen hilarious fantasy names like this on a game board since...I dunno, 1982.
 "I'm attacking Fadge".